nvidia-holoscan/holohub/applications/prohawk_video_replayer/README.md

 # Prohawk video replayer

-This example demonstrates how to use the Prohawk video processing operator on a pre-recorded video.
+This application demonstrates how to use the Prohawk video processing operator on a pre-recorded video.
+This application receives video from a previously recorded file via Holoscan's video_stream_replayer operator, and then works to enhance the imagery so that additional details may be seen in the video output.
+This application and operator provide various preset and detailed enhancement parameters that can be changed by the command menu display.

 ## Data

-The following dataset is used by this example:
+The following dataset is used by this application:
 [📦️ (NGC) Sample App Data for AI-based Endoscopy Tool Tracking](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara-holoscan/resources/holoscan_endoscopy_sample_data).

 ##  Building the application